 - A growing number of murder victim family members do not believe the death penalty helps them heal.

-A poll conducted by the Terrance Group the fall of 2020 found that 59% of Ohioans support replacing the death penalty with a sentence of life in prison without the possibility of parole.
+A poll conducted by the Terrance Group the fall of 2023 found that 56% of Ohioans support replacing the death penalty with a sentence of life in prison without the possibility of parole.